Harbor Prism Lane Logo

 Lead Design Curator

-Former hospitality manager who kept noticing how flowers affected guest experiences in high-end hotels.
-Aarav brings that same attention to environmental psychology to corporate spaces, understanding how floral choices influence business conversations and first impressions.
+Previously a hospitality manager who continually noticed how flowers shaped guest experiences in luxury hotels.
+Avery applies that same focus on environmental psychology to corporate spaces, shaping how floral selections influence business conversations and first impressions.

 Corporate Psychology Environmental Design Seasonal Planning